mattray/spiceweasel/README.md

 =====
 To run a spiceweasel file, run the following from you Chef repository directory:

+    spiceweasel path/to/infrastructure.json

+or

     spiceweasel path/to/infrastructure.yml

 This will generate the knife commands to build the described infrastructure.
+Infrastructure files must end in either `.json` or `.yml`.

 --dryrun
 --------